-A lot of initial questions and concerns we received from mages around the world were concerning itemization.
+Community Team: A lot of initial questions and concerns we received from mages around the world were concerning itemization.

-In particular, a lot of the newer PvE and PvP mage or caster items seem to favor Fire spec and, to a lesser extent, Arcane.
+Q: In particular, a lot of the newer PvE and PvP mage or caster items seem to favor Fire spec and, to a lesser extent, Arcane.
 Do you feel as though mages are being forced to focus too much on critical strike rating (crit) over stacking more haste, spell power, and intellect, stats that are much more beneficial to the Frost mage?

-It isn’t in our best interest as designers to have Frost want very different stats than Fire.
+A: It isn’t in our best interest as designers to have Frost want very different stats than Fire.
 In a world where we already must add so many new items to the game with every new raid tier / Arena season, we just don’t want to dabble too much with “this piece is attractive to the Fire mage, but not the Frost mage.”
 We think the value of different stats has just crept too far apart for different specs of the same class.
 It’s just never going to feel right when one stat is worth double or more of the value of another stat.
 We’re making a big pass at all of the talent trees and item stats to try and get this a little closer for everyone.
 Ideally you might be comparing two pieces of cloth and have to decide whether the haste or crit is more valuable to you, and not just write off everything without crit as junk.
 So to answer the question succinctly, yes mages are being asked to focus too much on some stats.